shopware5/devdocs/source/developers-guide/shopware-5-rest-api/examples/article/index.md

 ```

 ## Example 2 - GET (List)
 This example shows you how to obtain information about a single article.
-The API call looks like this in this case:

-You can use one of the following calls to get the article with the id '3'.
-With the limit parameter it's possible to provide a limit for this call.
-The '2' says, that only two articles are being returned
+With the optional `limit` parameter, it's possible to specify how many articles you wish the API call to return.

 ```
 $client->get('articles');